 Kai, who hailed from the US, was somewhat dragged by reluctance.
 Striking a continuous conversation is not his thing.
 He remained certain and talked only whenever necessary.

 With Kai is Chow from Nanning, China.
 Both of them met only at the bus.
 Hence, they were stranger to each other as well.
 Moreover, getting an awkward moment listening to their engaging chat suddenly fled from the list of my worries.

 The Unexpected Friendship

 But before we got the formal introduction, I happened to ask Chow first as to where she’s coming from.
 She humbly replied; “China.
 How about you?”.

 “Ooowwww!
 Philippines….”
 She seemed amused but later showed me a blunt face.
 “You know what, the islands on the south, on South China Sea, they are ours, you know.” she continued with an insincere smile.

-“You know what, let us leave those matters on our governments.
+“You know what, let us leave those matters to our governments.
 They are doing the best and the most peaceful way possible to solve the issue.”
 My profound answer.
 “Let us not get involve, okay?
 Let us be friends”.
 I continued.

 “Huuuukay…hukayyy..” she replied with an authentic smile that time.

-Since we are seated beside each other in the taxi, she asked for my wechat account, showed the candid photo of mine that she took, invited me for lunch, and even told me to give her a call if I’m going to China.
+Since we were seated beside each other in the taxi, she asked for my wechat account, showed the candid photo of mine that she took, invited me for lunch, and even told me to give her a call if I’m going to China.

 Escaping the Gridlock